kubedb/docs/docs/guides/mariadb/gitops/gitops.md

       - "127.0.0.1"
 ```

-Add `sslMode` and `tls` fields in the spec.
+Add `requireSSL` as `true` and `tls` fields in the spec.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `MariaDB` CR is updated in your cluster.

 Now, `gitops` operator will detect the tls changes and create a `ReconfigureTLS` MariaDBOpsRequest to update the `MariaDB` database tls.
 List the resources created by `gitops` operator in the `demo` namespace.